Recommended Works of Creative Nonfiction for Sonya’s CNF students

 Kidder, Tracy.
 Among Schoolchildren and many others.
 Mountains Beyond Mountains: The Quest of Dr. Paul Farmer, a Man Who Would Cure the World is a fantastic and inspiring chronicle of the work of a committed doctor working to cure infectious diseases among the world’s poor.+

 Kincaid, Jamaica.
 A Small Place.
-Immigration and identity, Jamaica & American identity, colonialism, family relationships.
+Immigration and identity, Antiguan & American identity, colonialism, family relationships.

 Kingsolver, Barbara.
 High Tide in Tucson: essays on a wide range of things, concern for the environment, history, and social justice combined with the dilemma of raising kids.
 Animal, Vegetable, Miracle; a year of farming for environmental sustainability.+